webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 # Intro to Collections

-Collections provide a way to dynamically combine and group multiple individual crawls and uploads into a contextual, unified archive replay experience.
+Dynamically combine and group multiple crawls and uploads into a contextual, unified archive replay experience.

 ## Introduction { .invisible }